-ROI is not quantifiable as an absolute; BMC’s Client Management (BCM) can do so many things and the more you automate the better your ROI.
-I had one large customer enable WAKE ON LAN – we shut down all the devices at 6 PM every night and over the weekend and we woke them up at 6 AM so they would be ready before folks arrived – no waiting for boot up.
-I believe that customer said that the product and professional services were paid for within 9 months due to power savings.
+ROI is not quantifiable as an absolute; BMC’s Client Management (BCM) can do so many things, and the more you automate, the better your ROI.
+I had one large customer enable WAKE ON LAN – we shut down all the devices at 6 PM every night and over the weekend, and we woke them up at 6 AM so they would be ready before folks arrived – no waiting for boot up.
+I believe the customer said the product and professional services were paid for within nine months due to power savings.
 And that is just one feature of BCM.

-To look at the savings another way – If a customer needs to install x software packages manually, say 6 per day and it takes the tech 10 minutes per instance then that will save 60 minutes of TECH time plus not interrupt the user so multiply times 2 so just 6 software installs saves 2 staff hours per day x 5 days = 10 hours per week x 52 weeks = 520 hours per year… multiply by what a technician is paid, and you have paid off at least part of the costs.
-(By the way, does it really only take a tech 10 min to install a piece of software?
+To look at the savings another way – If a customer needs to install x software packages manually, say 6 per day.
+It takes the tech 10 minutes per instance, then that will save 60 minutes of TECH time plus not interrupt the user so multiply times two so just six software installs save two staff hours per day x 5 days = 10 hours per week x 52 weeks = 520 hours per year… multiply by what a technician is paid, and you have paid off at least part of the costs.
+(By the way, does it only take a tech 10 minutes to install a piece of software?
 Your estimates may vary.)
-Of course, if you enable MyApps users can install their own apps and the technician is not pulled in at all.
+Of course, if you enable MyApps, users can install their own apps, and the technician is not pulled in at all.
 Done right, it saves a ton of IT time!

-How about Patch Management… How many critical patches came out this month and much bandwidth was used to install all of them?
-Multiply size of patch x device count = easy to answer because we capture all that data…
+How about Patch Management… How many critical patches came out this month, and much bandwidth was used to install all of them?
+Multiply the size of the patch x device count = easy to answer because we capture all that data…

 … adopting a manual approach to tracking software licensing is typically expensive, time-consuming, and susceptible to errors.
 Automating this process not only cuts administrative tasks by at least 50%, but it also frees up resources to focus on higher-value projects.